mjastad/calm_workshop/lab3/calm_workshop_lab3_troubleshooting.rst

 |image12|

-Examine the script contents and it's output to get an idea of what failed.
+Examine the script's contents and it's output to get an idea of what failed.

 |image13|

-Make a note of what you might suspect is failing, and make the changes within the Blueprint to correct the problem(s) by navigating to the Blueprint Workspace from the Application Managment Dialog **Overview** and cliscking the *Blueprint* link.
+Make a note of what you suspect is failing.
+Make the changes within the Blueprint by navigating to the Blueprint Workspace from the Application Managment Dialog **Overview** and clicking the *Blueprint* link.

 |image14|